lafvintech/ESP32-Ultimate-Starter-Kit/docs/source/Components.rst

    <div style="margin-top: 30px;"></div>

 The buzzer has two pins:

-- The longer pin is positive (+) called the anode
+ - The longer pin is positive (+) called the anode.

-- The shorter pin is negative (-) called the cathode
+ - The shorter pin is negative (-) called the cathode.

 .. warning::

    Make sure to connect the pins correctly!
 If you mix them up, the buzzer won't make any sound.

 ----